minpie/libminpie_pub/libminpie_c_crypto/readme.md

 ```

 comment 1: Other linux version may works.<br>
-comment 2: OpenSSL is not required for not all my codes. if need, change build.sh
+comment 2: OpenSSL is not required for not all my codes. if need, change build.sh<br>
 comment 3: OpenSSL is can be easily installed by ($ sudo apt-get install libssl-dev), but will be not latest version.<br>
 comment 4: GNU GMP is not required for not all my codes. if need, change build.sh